Bismarck-KL/shooting-spaceship-game/README.md

 # Spaceship Game

+A small 2D arcade-style spaceship game built with Pygame.
+Dodge and destroy falling stones, collect power-ups, and play solo or against a friend.

-## Overview
+## Quick summary

-The Spaceship Game is a 2D arcade-style game developed using Pygame, featuring multiple game modes including single-player, cooperative PvE, and PvP gameplay.
-Players control spaceships to navigate through falling stones, shoot bullets, and compete or cooperate depending on the chosen mode.
-The game features vibrant visual effects, particle systems, and interactive gameplay mechanics.
+- Languages: Python 3
+- Main library: pygame
+- Game modes: Single-player PvE (default), Co-op/Multiple-player PvE, and PvP
+- Entry point / menu: `start.py` — run this to pick a mode and start the game

 ## Features

-- Multiple game modes (Single Player, Co-op PvE, and PvP)
-- Dynamic spaceship controls with particle trail effects
+- Single-player PvE and local 2-player modes (co-op PvE and PvP).
-- Automatic shooting system with custom bullet trajectories
+- Automatic shooting by players with configurable shoot rate and power-ups.
-- Protective shield system
+- Particle effects for ships and animated star background.
-- Health system with visual damage feedback
+- Shields, health, and visual feedback when players are hit.
-- Collision detection and explosion animations
-- Randomized falling stones with rotation effects
-- Animated star background
-- Score tracking system
-- Interactive game menu
+- Explosions and sound effects for shooting, shield, and destruction.
+- Random power-up drops from destroyed stones.

 ## Controls